Monotonicity, bounds and extrapolation of Block-Gauss and Gauss-Radau quadrature for computing $B^T \phi (A) B$: Introduction

-We focus on applications stemming from diffusive electromagnetic problems in an unbounded domain where we show that averaging Gauss-Radau and Gauss quadratures leads to cost-free extrapolation.
+We focus on applications stemming from diffusive electromagnetic problems in an unbounded domain where we show that averaging Gauss-Radau and Gauss quadratures leads to a cost-free reduction in approximation error.
 This significantly improves the accuracy of the standard Krylov projection approximation, even though matrix-function approximation by Krylov projection is near optimal in global norms \cite{amsel2023nearoptimal}.

+A vast body of literature exists for approximating $\phi(A)B$ via block Krylov subspace methods for symmetric and non-symmetric matrices $A$ \cite{FLS17}.
+Ideas based on Gauss-Radau quadratures have motivated the Radau-Lanczos method for the scalar (non-block) case \cite{FLSS17}, and the Radau-Arnoldi method for the non-symmetric block case \cite{FLS20}.
+Similarly to the Gauss-Radau definition in \cite{Lun18}, the Radau-Arnoldi method in \cite{FLS20} modifies $p$ Ritz values at each iteration to be larger than the largest eigenvalue of $A$.
+The considered functions $\phi(\cdot)$ in these works are Riemann-Stieltjes integrals, and we note that the results obtained for the resolvent in this work carry over straightforwardly to such functions.

-Monotonicity results for the ordinary Lanczos algorithm were obtained for the exponential function in \cite{Druskin2008} and for more general classes of functions in \cite{Frommer2009}.
-In this work, we obtain monotonicity results for Gauss and Gauss-Radau quadratures calculated via the block-Lanczos algorithm.
-Using pairs of Gauss and Gauss-Radau quadratures has for instance been explored for functions of adjacency matrices in \cite{GaussRadauBoundNetwork}.
-For the related conjugate gradient algorithm Gauss-Radau based upper bounds for the scalar case have been developed in \cite{Meurant2023,MeurantBook}.
-For rational functions of matrices error bounds for the classical Lanczos algorithms have been obtained in \cite{SimonciniErrorBound}.
-A connection of block-Lanczos algorithm and matrix continued fraction similar to the one used in this work was described in the context of quantum physics for MIMO transfer function approximations in \cite{Jones1987TheRM}.
+Monotonicity results for the ordinary Lanczos algorithm were obtained for the exponential function in \cite{Druskin2008}; { see also similar results in \cite{Frommer2009}.
+Two-sided monotonic bounds for scalar Gauss and Gauss-Radau quadratures were first obtained in \cite{lot2008}.
+In this work we generalize these results to {matrix-valued} quadratures calculated via the block Lanczos algorithm}.
+For instance, using pairs of Gauss and Gauss-Radau quadratures has been explored for functions of adjacency matrices in \cite{GaussRadauBoundNetwork}.
+For the related conjugate gradient algorithm, Gauss-Radau based upper bounds for the scalar case have been developed in \cite{Meurant2023,MeurantBook}.
+For rational functions of matrices, error bounds for the classical Lanczos algorithms have been obtained in \cite{SimonciniErrorBound}.
+Recently, error bounds for approximating $\phi(A)B$ with the Lanczos method have been extended to the block Lanczos method \cite{Chen24}.
+A connection of the block Lanczos algorithm and matrix continued fraction similar to the one used in this work was described in the context of quantum physics for MIMO transfer function approximations in \cite{Jones1987TheRM}.